2021 Electricity Cost Calculator

-Estimate the cost of electricity usage given the power consumption and time the appliance or device is on.
+Estimate the cost of electricity and energy usage in kWh by entering its power consumption and the time the appliance or device is on per day.
 Learn about the power consumption of common appliances.

 Electricity Cost Estimate: